GCDigitalFellows/ProjectLab/3Environment.md

-3.Does your project fill a need or stake new methodological ground?
+3. Does your project fill a need or stake new methodological ground?
 How do you know?

+4. If there aren't any technologies that do *exactly* what you were hoping for, has anyone else run into this problem?
+How did they solve it?
+Will you need to create a new tools or make significant changes to an existing one to accomplish your goal?

+5. Once you have gathered information about what is "out there," what are the limits of what you are willing to change about your own project in response?
+How will you know if you have stretched beyond the core objectives of your own research project?